-- 14.6.35 Cod is widely distributed throughout the North Sea (Heessen, 1993) and is found in shallow coastal waters to the shelf edge (200 m depth).
+- 14.6.36 Cod is widely distributed throughout the North Sea (Heessen, 1993) and is found in shallow coastal waters to the shelf edge (200 m depth).
 Juveniles prefer shallow waters where there are a range of habitats such as seagrass beds, gravel, rock, and boulders which provide protection from predators.
 Cod are omnivorous, but in the North Sea are predominantly piscivorous, feeding on young clupeids, flatfish and gadoids (Daan, 1973).
-The typical feeding times for cod are dawn and dusk (Cohen et al., 1990). - 14.6.36 From late winter to early spring, adult cod migrate to offshore spawning grounds, typically at depths of 20 m to 100 m in the North Sea (often 200 m elsewhere) (Dipper, 2001).
+Cod will not only predate but also scavenge for food (Heessen et al., 2015).
+The typical feeding times for cod are dawn and dusk (Cohen et al., 1990). - 14.6.37 From late winter to early spring, adult cod migrate to offshore spawning grounds, typically at depths of 20 m to 100 m in the North Sea (often 200 m elsewhere) (Dipper, 2001).
 Cod is classified as a determinate multiple spawner (McEvoy and McEvoy, 1992) with experiments reporting between eight and 22 batches spawned per season (Kjesbu et al., 1992).
-In a single spawning event, females produce between three million and six million eggs (Trippel, 1998), which rise to the surface and drift with ocean currents (Dipper, 2001). - 14.6.37 The eggs and larvae of cod remain in the water column, developing into juvenile fish within six months.
-When individuals reach a size of approximately 7 cm, juveniles move to the sea bed where they become demersal, often occurring between July and August (Heessen and Daan, 1994).
+In a single spawning event, females produce between three million and six million eggs (Trippel, 1998), which rise to the surface and drift with ocean currents (Dipper, 2001).

+- 14.6.38 The eggs and larvae of cod remain in the water column, developing into juvenile fish within six months.
+When individuals reach a size of approximately 7 cm, juveniles move to the seabed where they become demersal, often occurring between July and August (Heessen and Daan, 1994).
 Juvenile cod then move into coastal nursery areas once the spawning season is over, with young cod often found in estuaries and shallow waters.
-The study area is recognised by Ellis et al. (2012) as being a high intensity nursery ground for cod.

-- 14.6.38 Cod was identified as being an important commercial species in the ICES rectangle 38E8 (see Section 14.5), where on average, 57 tonnes of cod were recorded per year as landed from 2013 to 2017, representing 5% of the total landed weight for all species and years in the area (MMO, 2018).
+The Study Area is recognised by Ellis et al. (2012) as being a high intensity nursery ground for cod. - 14.6.39 Cod was identified as being an important commercial species in the ICES rectangle 38E8 (see Section 14.5), where on average, 57 tonnes of cod were recorded per year as landed from 2013 to 2017, representing 5% of the total landed weight for all species and years in the area (MMO, 2018a).
 In this area, cod was caught mainly from vessels that were 10 m and under in size, using trawling and seine netting.
 Overall in the North Sea (ICES Subarea 4), ICES official landings for cod in 2018 were 35,789 tonnes (ICES, 2019c).
 In Environment Agency TraC surveys in the River Tees, cod was recorded in both the middle and lower reaches of the River Tees but not in the upper reaches.
-Cod was recorded as present in most years and represented 3% and 2% of the total proportion of fish species found in the lower and middle reaches, respectively. - 14.6.39 In the North Sea, the population structure of cod is dominated by individuals aged one (100 250 mm) and two years (200 400 mm) old (ICES, 2006d).
-The lengths recorded for cod as part of the TraC surveys in the River Tees are shown in Diagram 14B-20,with the mean length recorded as 151 mm (± std. = 48 mm) with the majority of fish being one year of age.
+Cod was recorded as present in most years and represented 3% and 2% of the total proportion of fish species found in the lower and middle reaches, respectively. - 14.6.40 In the North Sea, the population structure of cod is dominated by individuals aged one (100 250 mm) and two years (200 400 mm) old (ICES, 2006d).
+The lengths recorded for cod as part of the TraC surveys in the River Tees are shown in Figure 14B-24,with the mean length recorded as 151 mm (± std. = 48 mm) with the majority of fish being one year of age.
 The smallest recorded length was 30 mm.
 The largest size recorded was 504 mm, which was caught in 2009.

-Diagram 14B-20: Size classes (mm) (based on total length (mm)) measured for cod (Gadus morhua) in Environment Agency (2019a) TraC surveys in the River Tees.
+Figure 14B-24: Size classes (mm) (based on total length (mm)) measured for cod (Gadus morhua) in Environment Agency (2019a) TraC surveys in the River Tees.
 Data has been presented for the first 95% of fish counts.